MykytaMusaiev/movies_recommendation/readme.md

 App for movies list sharing

 ## Description
-Select movies from database and share it in social media or by pure link
+Select movies from database and share it in social media or by direct link

 ### Installing
 Create new folder, go in it, from terminal type and accept next commands: